At Hot Locks, we know that privacy and security is a major concern. We have set out the procedures we use for safeguarding your personal data.

 We use your personal information to support and develop our connection with you.
-We will never share your personal data to 3rd parties unless required by law and your data is always protected.
+We will never share your personal data with third parties unless required by law and your data is always protected.

 Personal data means any information relating to an identified or identifiable natural person.
 This can include name, email address, address, and much more.

-We may process information you submit to us when you contact us for the purposes of ensuring we answer your query effectively.
+We may process information you submit to us when you contact us, for the purposes of ensuring we answer your query effectively.

 Hot Locks kindly request that you do not supply any other person's personal data to us, unless required by law or you have their explicit consent to do so.

 We also keep a record of any services you have from us, so that we can help to deal with any enquiries or problems you may have in the future, and so we can ensure that any information that we send to you is appropriate.

 How we use your personal data

 All the data we gather via our website or through communication with you is used to operate and expand the service we offer you and to personalise our service.